iobroker-community-adapters/ioBroker.solarlog/README.md

 An ioBroker adapter for solarlog - devices

-The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menue (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: akrivieren.)
+The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menue (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: aktivieren.)

 Install adapter, create instance.
 Set Solarlog - IP-adress and polling - intervall